 To begin using TurbSim, a text input file is required.
-(Sample input files-which can be modified-are contained in the TurbSim archive and in Appendix A.) Next, to run TurbSim enter "turbsim [/h]
+Sample input files-which can be modified-are contained in the TurbSim archive and in Appendix A. A quick-start guide for using the most basic turbulence is included in Appendix B.